RoughlyUnderscore/RoughlyUnderscore/README.md

 > - [UnderscoreKillstreaks](https://github.com/RoughlyUnderscore/UnderscoreKillstreaks) - once a simple plugin that I revamped into something more professional and robust.
 > - [ULib](https://github.com/RoughlyUnderscore/ULib) - my personal library used mostly for developing Spigot/Paper plugins, but also featuring various other convenient utilities for working with Kotlin.
 > - [CubingHub](https://github.com/RoughlyUnderscore/CubingHub) - an application for speedcubers, serving as a dynamically updating algorithm base & export analyzer.
 The backend source code is available [here](https://github.com/RoughlyUnderscore/CubingHubBackend) and the app itself is available free of charge in [Google Play Store](https://play.google.com/store/apps/details?id=com.roughlyunderscore.cubinghub) (currently might be unavailable for download).
 However, as of August 2025, it is undergoing a full recode for better visual quality and a connection to the new API version, so the app itself is not currently usable ([the API](https://ch.runderscore.com/api/v2/) is!)
+> - A simple [Nonogram solver](https://github.com/RoughlyUnderscore/Nonograms) as a REST API (if you're reading this, then I haven't self-hosted it and developed a frontend just yet, but it's in the works!)
 > - I am currently working on a huge Minecraft network together with my friends.
 I am the lead developer and am currently in charge of developing multiple minigame plugins, alongside a lot of other minor plugins to really tie everything together.

 What I do